top of page

 Does Personal Bankruptcy Necessarily Mean the Loss of Material Assets?

-Not necessarily.
-At Bernier & Associates, we can help you solve your over-indebtedness problem through solutions such as personal bankruptcy or a consumer proposal.
-In many cases, it is possible to keep your car and your home during bankruptcy.
+Contrary to popular belief, personal bankruptcy does not always mean losing assets.
+At Bernier & Associates, we can help you deal with your debt problems through solutions such as personal bankruptcy or a consumer proposal.
+In many cases, keeping your car and your home during bankruptcy is possible.

 Are You Considering Personal Bankruptcy?
 Call Our Trusted Advisors in Ontario and Quebec